 I know how this sounds, but hear me out.

-All three of my kids fall into this category.
-They aren’t bad at sports and they aren’t incredibly gifted athletes either.
-They are good athletes.
 I’m guessing that the majority of you may also be dealing with this issue.
 It’s called “potential.”

-On the other end of the spectrum are the parents of gifted athletes.
+On the other end of the spectrum are the parents of elite or supremely gifted athletes.
 They also have a fairly clear path.
 These kids are also typically easy to spot early on.
 They are the ones who have been plucked out of the lineup since they were five.
 They’re the kids who are always on the travel teams, the all-star teams, the ODP squads, the junior national, etc., etc. They seem destined for a golden future – college level and beyond.
 Many who fall into this group have ended up on the best teams with the best coaches and the best training.
 The super-kid athletes seem like they were born to play sports.
 And they excel not at just one sport, but every one they decide to play.
 Seems like an easy enough job to parent them, although I’m sure they would have their own lists of gripes that might include the immense pressure these kids and parents probably feel.